-- Electric Stimulation: Very gentle electrical stimulation is applied to acupuncture needles by connecting them to a special device to enhance the treatment
+- Electric Stimulation: Very gentle electric stimulation is applied to acupuncture needles by connecting them to a special device to enhance the treatment.

 - Manual Therapies: Tui Na and Shiatsu are sometimes utilized in conjunction with the acupuncture treatment to enhance the treatment.